launchpad-trade/pumpfun-sniper-bot/README.md

 ## Snipe a specific token

-To target a specific token launch, set the filters:
+To target a specific token launch, edit the filters in `sniper_bot.py`:

 ```python
 FILTER_CREATOR = "CreatorWalletAddress"   # Only buy from this creator